hopythonusergroup/2024-pyho-conference/docs/about.md

 <!-- A **two-day** track gathering of talks and tutorials/workshops aimed at promoting diversity and inclusion, Python in education, and promoting the use, leverage, and adoption of the Python programming language from underrepresented communities/regions. -->

-A **two-day** track,
+A **two-day**, single track conference,

-The conference will feature talks, tutorials, and workshops aimed at promoting diversity and inclusion in Python education, particularly from underrepresented communities.
+The conference will feature talks, tutorials, and workshops aimed at promoting diversity and inclusion and Python in education, particularly from underrepresented communities.

 **Date:**